 Pull the slip line through the small yellow plastic guider at the front of the Canny Collar and place over your dog's snout.
-With some breeds, it may be easier to do this before attaching the lead.
+With some breeds, it may be easier to do this before attaching the leash.
 Take care not to twist the slip line before placing it over your dog's snout.

 Ensure you leave the plastic guider under your dog's chin.
 This is absolutely vital.
 If this plastic guider is not kept under the chin, the Canny Collar will not function correctly.

-When your dog starts pulling on the lead, apply gentle backward pressure.
+When your dog starts pulling on the leash, apply gentle backward pressure.
 Instant release of the pressure occurs when he stops pulling.
 This pressure and release system is the key to using your Canny Collar correctly as your dog trains himself to stop pulling.

-When letting your dog off lead, the Canny Collar can be left on him by removing the slip line from his snout and pulling it out fully.
+When letting your dog off leash, the Canny Collar can be left on him by removing the slip line from his snout and pulling it out fully.
 Cross the slip line behind his head and drop it either side of his head as shown.

 Bring the D rings together to meet underneath his chin and use one or two of the optional carabiner clips to secure the D rings together.